MegApril/police-staffing-analysis/README.md

 - $\bar{t}_m$ = average time per call in month $m$
 - $\bar{n}_m$ = average number of calls in month $m$

+2. Determine number of hours to be scheduled by shift using Distribution of Calls for Service perecentages.
+3. Divide that number by the number of days in the month.
+4. Divide daily hours by 8 to find how many officers are needed.
+5. Scheduled officers accordingly by sector and beat based on geographic distributions of workload, preplanned events, and station needs.

+As an example, in January 2023 there was 15,378.82 hours spent on labor.
+If we find the year over year requires an increase of 5% for number of hours, this gives an adjusted number of hours of 16,147.76.
+Finding hours that should be allocated to each shift, we multiply 16,147.76 by .4, .38, and .22.
+Doing this gives monthly allottments of hours.

+Monthly values for January:
+- 6,459.10 hours to be scheduled 6AM-2PM
+- 6,136.15 hours to be scheduled 2PM-10PM
+- 3,552.51 hours to be scheduled 10PM-6AM

+Daily values:
+- 208.36 to be scheduled 6AM-2PM
+- 197.94 hours to be scheduled 2PM-10PM
+- 114.6 hours to be scheduled 10PM-6AM

+Officers needed:
+- 26 to be scheduled 6AM-2PM
+- 25 to be scheduled 2PM-10PM
+- 15 to be scheduled 10PM-6AM

+*This can be further refined based on day of the week.*
 ## Workload Assessment

 ### Distribution of Calls for Service